usaidpeerzada/auth-ez/README.md

 ## Overview

 #### auth-ez is a package designed to handle authentication-related functionality within a Node.js application using Express.
 It provides routes and methods for user authentication, registration, password reset, and email verification.
-This document outlines the structure, methods, and usage of the auth-ez package.
+This document outlines the structure, methods, and usage of the package.

 ## Prerequisites

-<p>Before using the auth-ez, ensure the following dependencies are installed:</p>
+<p>Before using auth-ez, ensure the following dependencies are installed:</p>

 - Node.js
 - TypeScript